Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 Because modules are both program specifications and implementations, we recommend that documentation is prepared at two levels:

-- A generic understanding of what the program does and its entities, variables, parameters, etc, as well as any reference or scientific argument to contextualise its design.
+- A generic understanding of what the program does and its entities, variables, parameters, etc., as well as any reference or scientific argument to contextualise its design.
 General documentation will typically involve infographics, diagrams, and text descriptions.
 We recommend storing the files holding this type of documentation inside a subdirectory directly in the module's root directory (e.g., `1870-Schliemann-001/documentation/`).

 - A description of the terms and design of a single implementation, including practical instructions and specific terminology.
 This should also include instructions on compiling and running the respective code, if necessary.
 We recommend storing these files inside the subdirectory with the corresponding implementation (e.g., `1870-Schliemann-001/python_implementation/documentation/`).
 Some examples of language-specific documentation materials are:
   - **Set up instructions**.
 Instructions on compiling and running the code.
 This is more relevant when using general-purpose programming languages or relying on specific libraries or external software.